 The VBA’s Technical Documentation Audits are aimed at identifying and reducing non-compliant building work in Victoria.
-The program involves the review of building and occupancy permit documentation for work in Victoria, to ensure registered building practitioners are carrying out their functions correctly and a quality-built environment is maintained.
+The program involves the review of building and occupancy permit documentation for work in Victoria, to verify that registered building practitioners are carrying out their functions correctly and a quality-built environment is maintained.
 The program is focused on technical aspects and compliance with the National Construction Code.

 A harms-based approach is taken to the technical audits with the audits scoped to align with the VBA’s regulatory priorities.

 All registered building surveyors performing functions under the Act will be audited at least once every three years as required by the Minister’s Statement of Expectations.
-Sites are selected based on a risk-based framework or intelligence received from a range of sources.
+Sites and practitioners are selected based on a risk-based framework or intelligence received from a range of sources.

 When selecting sites for audit, the VBA use building permit data stored within our systems.